Sammorad/Calculator_Guessing_Game/readme.md

 So doing the life count of the user remains unchanged.
 Worth nothing is dt there is a maximum number of guess.
 The maximum numbers can be adjusted by the admin who has access to the code

+### Random Number Generation

+The guessing game generates random numbers on its own and it lets the user know the correct number at the end of each game.